-On November 30, 2016, Blue Ridge Electric Membership Corporation (Blue Ridge or the Complainant), an electric cooperative utility organized under Chapter 117 of the General Statutes, filed a Complaint (the Complaint) against Charter Communications Properties, LLC (Charter), a "communications services provider" as defined in N.C.
-Gen. Stat. § 62-350.
+On November 30, 2016, Blue Ridge Electric Membership Corporation ("Blue Ridge"), an electric cooperative utility organized under Chapter 117 of the General Statutes, filed a Complaint (the "Complaint") against Charter Communications Properties, LLC ("Charter"), a "communications services provider" as defined in G.S.
+62-350.
 Blue Ridge's Complaint alleged that Charter had improperly refused to agree to reasonable terms and conditions in a new pole attachment agreement, including a pole attachment rate.